 For you: If you find yourself doing makeup on set, be sure to yell “Spraying” when spraying any liquids around the camera.
 I’ve gotten so in the habit of saying this, that even for this experiment – in the quiet of my office – I still said it.
-It’s a good habit to create, because it helps aid communication to those around you.
+It’s a good habit to create because it helps aid communication with those around you.

 Step Six – Enjoy your final product

 Congrats.
 We did it!
 With the aid of the foundation and setting spray, your creation should last several hours.